PUSD Dress Code

 2. Students must dress appropriately for educational activities in which they will participate so as not to endanger their health, safety, or welfare.

 3. Clothing, tattoos, and jewelry shall be free of writing, pictures, or any other insignia, which are crude, vulgar, profane, obscene, libelous, or sexually suggestive.
-Clothing or jewelry that advocates racial, ethnic, or religious prejudice, or other unlawful acts, or the use of tobacco, drugs, or alcohol is prohibited.
+Clothing or jewelry that advocates racial, ethnic, or religious prejudice, or other unlawful acts, or the use of tobacco, drugs, or alcohol is prohibited (for example, no "Cookies" brand clothing may be worn).

 4. Dark glasses shall not be worn in classrooms or offices unless a documented health-related problem exists.